Disney's Value Resorts

 Moderate resorts include Caribbean Beach, Coronado Springs, Port Orleans French Quarter, and Port Orleans Riverside Resort.

 The most affordable of all the Disney resorts, the so-called Value Resorts are perfect for famlies on a budget and are often the chosen accommodation for groups traveling together.
 Amenities are basic, but all value resorts have themed pools and each contains a food court, centrally located on the property.
 Rooms are smaller than the other Disney hotels.
-Prices at these resorts start as low as $84 per night.
+Prices at these resorts start as low as $101 per night during the less crowded low-season.

 This category encompasses all of Disney World's "All-Star" accommodations, including the Music, Sports, Movie, and Pop Century resorts, and the newest Art of Animation resort.